-Prior to April 30, 2012, the Portfolio's investment objective was to provide a high level of current income consistent with preservation of capital.
+Prior to April 30, 2012, the Portfolio's investment objective was to seek a reasonable return with emphasis on preservation of capital.
 Effective as of April 30, 2012, the Portfolio changed its investment objective to seeking to provide current income consistent with preservation of capital.